Providing compassionate care and support throughout your pregnancy and birth to help you have a positive and empowering birth experience.

 Bachelor of Family Studies.
 In-depth study of how families function healthily, marriage theory, and healthy sexuality.

 Childbirth Educator Certification.
 In-depth study on physiology of pregnancy, changes women experience, and how to educate and support women and their partners through pregnancy and childbirth.

-I chose to have both of my babies at a birth center with the support of a doula.
+I chose to have each of my babies at a birth center with the support of a doula.
 I have learned through personal experiences which things may significantly help or hinder a mother in labor.

 Saratoga Springs, UT, USA

 "One of the biggest differences between my first labor and my second was having Erica there.
 I wanted to have an unmedicated birth and I knew it was likely that I would have a longer labor and a bigger baby.
 I called Erica to come to my house around 3 am and it was so nice to have her there.
 She was very very prepared.
 She was ready with the things that I had hoped for and more.
 She did a lot of massaging, counter pressure, diffusing oils (that I had chosen), and most especially gave me many words of encouragement the whole time.
 She was very supportive of me and all of my preferences.
 When we went to the hospital Erica continued being very helpful.
 I never felt that she was overstepping her bounds or intruding in any way.
 She was careful to make sure I was comfortable with everything she was doing.
 She was so proactive and it was like she knew exactly what would help and when.
 The things she did made it feel like I was progressing and moving forward in labor.
 One of the best things about Erica is that she radiates peace, which is so nice during labor.
 She was calm and helped me feel relaxed and confident.
 During the hardest part of my labor she reminded me of my baby and helped me keep going by encouraging me.
 I delivered my 10 lb 5 oz baby unmedicated after a long labor and I couldn’t have done it without Erica’s help.
 I would recommend her to anyone!"